-English Boys: Shirts and Blouses
+English Boys: Tops (Shirts and Blouses)

 Figure 1.--Here we see an English boy (aged about 7 or 8 years old) wearing a Fauntleroy blouse.
 The photo was dated 1910.
 The boy's blouse has lace on the cuffs of the sleeves as well as on the collar and down the front opening.
-This was a colored blouse, but I'm not sure what color.
+This was a colored blouse, but we are not sure what color.
 Click on the image for a fuller discussion.

 HBC has not yet been able to assess English shirts and blouses.
 Our information is still quite limited.
 We have, however, done some work on collars, in particular Eton and lace collars.
 The Eton collar was a major style worn by English boys during the late 19th and early 20th centuries, but rapidly declined until after World War I. We notice younger boys wearing fancy blouses, but not nearly as common as in France.
 British boys commonly wore standard pointed collars.
 We do not notice boys in the post-World War II era wearing colorful shirts, perhas because school uniforms became so common.
 Also button-down collars were not nearly as popular as in the United States.

-Types
+Shirt Types

-Detachable Collars
+Collars

 Chronology